hphelion/documentation/community/community.faq.md

 ####What is HP Helion OpenStack Community?
 And how does it tie into the overall HP Helion portfolio? #### {#whatcommunity}

-The HP Helion OpenStack Community edition is the first OpenStack distribution from HP.
-It is a free-to-license and download OpenStack distribution from HP.
-This will be shipped frequently to stay close to the trunk (once every six weeks).

-It will be the foundational technology for all HP Helion portfolio of products in the future, allowing HP Helion products to quickly leverage the OpenStack capabilities.
+HP Helion OpenStack Community edition is the first OpenStack distribution from HP.
+It is a free to download and will be kept updated frequently to stay current with OpenStack developments.
+It will be a foundational technology for all HP Helion products in the future.

 ####What does this distro enable customers to do? #### {#distroenable}

-Customers have consistently given us feedback to release a distribution of OpenStack technology, fully tested, hardened and supported by HP.
-Customers can deploy a cloud-in-a-box with this preview version.
+Customers have consistently asked us to release a distribution of OpenStack, tested, hardened and supported by HP.

-The final version of this free distribution will enable customers to evaluate, deploy small-scale private cloud in production (up to 30 nodes) and develop on the OpenStack platform.
-They will be able to do this faster and easier with our simplified installer and updater.
+The final version of this free distribution will enable customers to evaluate OpenStack and to deploy small-scale private clouds in production (up to 30 nodes).
+They will be able to do this more quickly and easily with HP's simplified installation and update mechanisms.

 ####How does HP Helion OpenStack Community compare to other OpenStack distributions on the market? #### {#howcompare}

-HP Helion OpenStack Community is one of the first distributions in the market, based on just released Icehouse release of OpenStack from the community.
-It is pure OpenStack with no proprietary technology or add-ins from HP.
-For example, TripleO is used for deployment which is the official OpenStack project for deployment.
+HP Helion OpenStack Community edition is one of the first distributions in the market, based on up-to-date code from the OpenStack community.
+It is derived from pure OpenStack and open source technologies, configured and packaged by HP.
+For example, TripleO, which is used for installation and update, is the official OpenStack project for deployment.

 ####Is there a cost associated with this distribution? #### {#distrocost}

 It is free to download.
-An optional support package that customers can choose to purchase from HP for access to HP OpenStack technical experts, tools & help with installation will be available in the future.
+An optional support package will be available to purchase from HP for access to HP OpenStack technical support.

 ####What is TripleO? #### {#TripleO}

-OpenStack on OpenStack (or TripleO) is the OpenStack Project's official project for deployment of OpenStack code.
-It builds on the core resource-provisioning strengths of OpenStack technology, to enable cloud administrators to deploy and maintain bare metal installations of OpenStack code using the same APIs that they are familiar with for deploying workloads on an OpenStack cloud.
-Template based deployment engine (OpenStack Heat) allows for rigorous testing and reliable, repeatable deployments of known configurations.
+OpenStack on OpenStack (or TripleO) is OpenStack's official project for deployment of OpenStack systems.
+It builds on the core resource-provisioning strengths of OpenStack technology, to enable cloud administrators to deploy and maintain baremetal installations of OpenStack using the same APIs that they are familiar with for deploying workloads on an OpenStack cloud.
+A template based deployment engine (using OpenStack Heat) allows for rigorous testing and reliable, repeatable deployments of known configurations.

+####What is a seed? #### {#Whatisseed}

+The seed machine is a single node that is effectively just an installer.
+Its only purpose is to create the undercloud.
+This is the equivalent of a customer's workstation, laptop, or maybe staff-shell (if the customer has ever used it).
+It uses nova, glance and heat to install the undercloud.

+This is not a full OpenStack installation, it is a cut-down installation providing only the software required in order to enable the installation of the undercloud onto physical systems in the data center.

+####What is an undercloud? #### {#Whatisundercloud}

+The undercloud is what customers would use to administrate and maintain the hardware.
+It installs physical machines using nova and the baremetal or ironic driver (in the same way that it was installed from the seed).
+It then uses heat to deploy and configure the resulting booted systems, which is analogous to the use of Chef in HP Public Cloud.
+The only purpose of the undercloud is to administer the physical machines in the data center for the purpose of making them run an OpenStack cloud.

+This is not a full OpenStack installation, it is a cut-down installation providing only the software required in order to enable the installation of the overcloud onto physical systems in the data center.

+####What is an overcloud? #### {#Whatisovercloud}

+This is the HP Public Cloud.
+This is the OpenStack installation that customers will interact with in the same way they interact with the HP Public Cloud.
+This is where the web interface will be housed, and the cloud in which all instances will be created/objects stored/volumes created etc.

+This is a full and feature-rich OpenStack installation.

-####What is available in the preview version announced on May 7th? #### {#preview}
+####What is available in the current version? {#preview}

-On May 7th, we announced a preview of HP Helion OpenStack Community edition that allows our customers to deploy an OpenStack cloud-in-a-box, experience TripleO based deployment and evaluate the Icehouse release of OpenStack.
+On May 7<sup>th</sup>, we announced a virtual preview of HP Helion OpenStack Community edition that allows our customers to deploy an OpenStack cloud-in-a-box on a single physical machine.
+Customers are able to experience TripleO based deployment and to evaluate the Icehouse release of OpenStack.

-####When can customers expect support for bare metal deployment? #### {#baremetal}

-We are committed to shipping every six weeks and this is our first release based on Icehouse which was just released.
-We are currently testing and hardening our distribution to support bare-metal deployment for a small scale private cloud deployment.
-We expect this to be available in our next release.
+On June 12<sup>th</sup>, we announced a preview version of our baremetal installation, allowing the creation of OpenStack systems spanning up to 30 physical servers.

 ####When and where will HP Helion OpenStack Community be released? #### {#release}

-HP Helion OpenStack Community preview was made available May 7th worldwide.
-It will be followed by a full release with support for bare-metal deployments (up to 30 compute nodes) and future releases once every 6 weeks to stay close to the trunk.
+HP Helion OpenStack Community edition will be updated frequently to keep pace with OpenStack developments.
+We plan to release new versions roughly every six weeks, and to track the community development cycle.

 ####Is the release localized for non-English speaking markets? #### {#localized}